Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Representations of MLG in M-GSP

-To better interpret the tensor representation of a multilayer network, we start from a simpler type of MLN, in which each layer contains the same number of nodes.
-For a multilayer network $\mathcal{M}=\{\mathcal{V},\mathcal{L}\}$ with $|\mathcal{L}|=M$ layers and $N$ nodes in each layer, i.e., $|l_i|=N$ for $1\leq i \leq M$, it could be interpreted as embedding the interactions between a set of $N$ `entities' (not nodes) into a set of $M$ layers.
+To better interpret the tensor representation of a multilayer graph, we start from a simpler type of MLG, in which each layer contains the same number of nodes.
+For a multilayer graph $\mathcal{M}=\{\mathcal{V},\mathcal{L}\}$ with $|\mathcal{L}|=M$ layers and $N$ nodes in each layer, i.e., $|l_i|=N$ for $1\leq i \leq M$, it could be interpreted as embedding the interactions between a set of $N$ `entities' (not nodes) into a set of $M$ layers.
 The nodes in different layers can be viewed as the projections of the entities.
 For example, the video datasets could be modeled by the spatial connections between objects (entities) into different temporal frames (layers).